 Please note that trolleybuses are generally very quiet in operation, so please take extra care when crossing roadways - please use designated crossing places – and do not rely on expecting to hear vehicles approaching.
 For your personal safety, please also keep to designated walkways and footways.

 Most of our historic trolleybuses and diesel buses were designed and constructed at a time when no consideration was given to accessibility, so there may be problems for visitors with impaired mobility in boarding and alighting from our historic trolleybuses and motorbuses (and there is no wheelchair access to the interiors of our historic trolleybuses and motorbuses).
 Our friendly all-volunteer staff will make every effort to assist with boarding and alighting from our trolleybuses and motorbuses and we have portable steps available to help with this.

 Visitors are asked, for safety reasons, to not enter (or allow their children or other charges to enter) driver’s cabs or board any of the vehicles that are on static display or in our storage building without being invited to do so by a Museum official.

 Visitors with special needs

 The Trolleybus Museum offers a good environment for a whole range of visitors, so we are happy to welcome visitors with various sorts of disabilities, difficulties and special needs.
 Our concession rate entrance charge includes visitors who are registered disabled and their carer(s).
 Of note for when planning visits for visitors with special needs is that the accessible toilet facility is equipped with an adjustable changing bench.

 Can we improve our facilities and service?

-We really do welcome feedback about visits, so if there is anything we need to know and/ or act upon, or you have any comments or suggestions, please tell us.
+We really do welcome feedback about visits, so if there is anything we need to know or act upon, or you have any comments or suggestions, please tell us.
 If immediate action is required, please tell a Museum official.
 Otherwise, please email us with details.
 We are continually working to improve facilities and accessibility, so your comments will help!